 Multi-select and checkbox fields

-With the multi-select and checkbox fields the users can choose one or more options from a list.
-These fields are often referred as multiple-choice fields.
+With the multi-select and checkbox fields, the users can choose one or more options from a list.
+These fields are often referred to as multiple-choice fields.
 The checkbox fields are often used for shorter lists of options, while the multi-select fields are more suitable for longer lists.

 The Gravity Forms multiple-choice fields are represented in the form of bar charts.
 Similarly to the reports described above, only the several most popular options are visualized and the rest are displayed under the “Other” section.
-The left axis of the chart indicates how many users have selected the corresponding option.
+The left axis of the chart indicates how many records corresponding to the selected option.

-The Gravity Forms number fields is another field type that is detected by the Users Insights reports.
+The Gravity Forms number fields are another field type that is detected by the Users Insights reports.
 The number fields simply allow the users to submit a numeric value to the corresponding field.

 The following section illustrates those two scenarios.
 In the first example, where the values range from 1 to 5, each value is represented in its own bar.
-On the second example though, the submitted values range from 10 to 109 and therefore are grouped into smaller ranges.
-The left axis indicates how many users have selected the corresponding value and you can hover each bar to see the exact number.
+In the second example though, the submitted values range from 10 to 109 and therefore are grouped into smaller ranges.
+The left axis indicates the number of records corresponding to each value and you can also hover over each bar to see the exact number.

 Other WordPress user reports

 Besides the Gravity Forms reports described above, Users Insights also includes other user-based reports.
-For example, the General reports section includes user reports, such as registered users over time or user location reports based on the Users Insights Geolocation module.
-Users Insights also includes reports for most of its 3rd party integrations, such as WooCommerce.
+For example, the General reports section includes user reports, such as user registration tracking (registered users over time), Gravity Forms views, or user location reports based on the Users Insights Geolocation module.
+Users Insights also includes reports for most of its 3rd party integrations, such as WooCommerce (automate sales reports, business reports etc.).
 To learn more about all of the available Users Insights reports, you can visit the Reports page.

 Searching the Gravity Forms user data